 The Alaska Cocktail (or, “The Further Adventures of Genepy”)

-The Further Adventures of Genepy: Finally - a non-limey cocktail that really showcases the flavor of Genepy le Chamois!
+The Further Adventures of Genepy: Finally - a non-limey cocktail that showcases Yellow Chartreuse's or Genepy le Chamois's flavor!
 This is a classic cocktail based on Old Tom Gin and Yellow Chartreuse.
-I subsituted Genepy for the Chartreuse in this, and the slightly stronger flavors of the Genepy pair beautifully with the Old Tom!
-Michael, … Continue reading The Alaska Cocktail (or, “The Further Adventures of Genepy”)
+I substituted Genepy for the Chartreuse in this, and the slightly stronger flavors of the Genepy pair beautifully with the Old Tom!
+Here's … Continue reading The Alaska Cocktail (or, “The Further Adventures of Genepy”)